ConvivioTeam/Convivio-Site/source/jobs/index.md

 ## What it's like to work at Convivio

-At Convivio we're not just remote, [we're free-range.](https://blog.weareconvivio.com/free-range-working-an-introduction-27eb178db97c) We don't have a central office and we all work from home.
+At Convivio we're not remote, [we're free-range.](https://blog.weareconvivio.com/free-range-working-an-introduction-27eb178db97c) We don't have a central office and we all work from home.
 We encourage flexible working.
 [Read more about working from home at Convivio.](/jobs/working-from-home)

 We're a self-managing company, we all have a high-degreee of ownership over our work environment, process, and output.

 We're open and transparent, and believe in doing things right.
 We're the first digital agency to be [awarded the Fair Tax Mark.](https://blog.weareconvivio.com/convivio-becomes-first-digital-agency-to-be-awarded-the-fair-tax-mark-881021825741)

 We offer unlimited holiday, expenses, equipment and training budget, and more freedoms.
-Subject to peer review on a case by case basis.
+Subject to [peer review](https://cookbook.weareconvivio.com/business-operation-recipe/peer-reviews) on a case by case basis.

 We focus on designing and building digital services — helping large government organisations improve how they serve the public.
 A lot of our clients are based in London.